Chapter 9: All Roads Lead to Rome

 The Implication

 Organizational ecumenism makes headlines.
 Spiritual ecumenism transforms quietly.
-When Protestants already practice Catholic-derived spirituality, unity documents just ratify what is already real.
+When Protestants already practice Catholic-derived spirituality, unity documents ratify what is already real.
 The Reformation ended in practice before anyone announced it in theory.
+The cathedrals are beautiful; the liturgy is rich; the accumulated wisdom of centuries is not nothing.
+What remains is the question of where the institution leads.

 Pope Francis: The Acceleration